Q1. Where is SAU located?

-Admission process for 2014-15 will begin in the third / fourth week of January.
-The last date for applying is 3rd March 2014 and the entrance test will be held on 6th April 2014 on specified centers in all SAARC countries.
+The admission process has already started.
+The last date for applying for Admissions this year is 25 March 2017 and the entrance test will be held on 9 April 2017 at specified centres in all SAARC countries.

 Q10.
-I don’t belong to the SAARC countries but I want to apply.
+I don’t belong to any of the SAARC countries but I want to apply.
 Do you have centres in countries outside the SAARC region?